kuzzleio/documentation/src/sdk-reference/bulk/import/import.js.md

 ## Resolve

 On resolve, the response object is the one directly sent by Elasticsearch for the bulk request.
-Learn more at https://www.elastic.co/guide/en/elasticsearch/reference/5.4/docs-bulk.html

 ## Reject